The exhibition is divided into two sections. The introductory gallery focuses primarily

 Fragility: Pink in Eighteenth-Century Portraiture”

-Dr. Regina Lee Blaszczyk, professor of Business History, University of Leeds, UK.
+Dr. Regina Lee Blasxczyk, professor of Business History, University of Leeds, UK.

 Dr. Dominique Grisard, professor of Gender Studies, University of Basel, Switzerland.